FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 The heart of the demo section is the Trial-Close Sequence.
 After every value point in the demo, the rep asks a small closing question:

-Brooks's verbatim coaching: never deliver a feature without a trial close.
+Brooks's coaching: never deliver a feature without a trial close.
 A demo without trial closes is a monologue; a demo with trial closes is a negotiation already in progress.

-5. Objection-Handling — The 100 Most-Cited Scripts
+5. Objection-Handling — The Largest Section in the Book

 5.1 The Objection-Bridge Phrase

-5.2 The 100 most-cited objections
+5.2 The most common objections

 6. Closing Scripts